 4) We shall be fully responsible for any amendments with the Customs and will be liable to attend the personal hearing with Customs directly and Carrier will not be responsible for the same.

-5) We shall hold you harmless and keep your absolved of all claims and customs penalties, which may be made upon you due to short/ excess landed cargo including cargo with wrong marking.
+5) We shall hold you harmless and keep you absolved of all claims and customs penalties, which may be made upon you due to short/ excess landed cargo including cargo with wrong marking.

 6) We will ensure delivery of the cargo to respective consignee upon issuance of our valid delivery order duly franked with stamp duty.